javascript-tutorial/en.javascript.info/1-js/04-object-basics/09-object-toprimitive/article.md

 3. Otherwise if hint is `"number"` or `"default"`
     - try `obj.valueOf()` and `obj.toString()`, whatever exists.

-In practice, it's often enough to implement only `obj.toString()` as a "catch-all" method for all conversions that return a "human-readable" representation of an object, for logging or debugging purposes.
+In practice, it's often enough to implement only `obj.toString()` as a "catch-all" method for string conversions that should return a "human-readable" representation of an object, for logging or debugging purposes.

+As for math operations, JavaScript doesn't provide a way to "override" them using methods, so real life projects rarely use them on objects.